 In this post, I’ll discuss what’s gluten free at Taco Bell (hint, don’t get your hopes up).
 This post contains affiliate links.
 Please see my disclosures.

-Have you ever wondered if you could eat something gluten free at Taco Bell?
+Have you ever wondered if you could eat gluten free at Taco Bell?

-I know I have, and many people over the years have asked me to test Taco Bell for hidden gluten with my Nima Sensor.
-(More on the Nima Sensor in a bit.)
+I know I have, and many people have asked me to test Taco Bell for hidden gluten with my Nima Sensor over the years.
+(More on Nima Sensor in a bit.)

-I haven’t had Taco Bell since I was diagnosed with celiac disease nearly 10 years ago, but a few readers have told me they have successfully eaten at Taco Bell so I decided it was worth looking into, in the name of research, of course.
+I haven’t had Taco Bell since I was diagnosed with celiac disease ten years ago, but a few readers have told me they have successfully eaten at Taco Bell, so I decided it was worth looking into, in the name of research, of course.

-At first glance, I noticed that, on the Taco Bell website, the restaurant says several of its menu items are “made without gluten.”
-Gluten is a protein found in wheat, rye, barley and sometimes oats (although oats are not “technically” considered gluten).
-While the items do not contain gluten, Taco Bell says they are not considered “gluten free.”
+At first glance, the Taco Bell website says several of its menu items are “made without gluten.”
+Gluten is a protein found in wheat, rye, barley, and sometimes oats (oats don’t “technically” contain gluten, but they’re highly cross-contaminated with wheat – more on this in a bit).
+While the items do not contain gluten ingredients, Taco Bell says they’re not considered “gluten free.”

-Please note that after further investigation in the ingredient list, oats appear to be used in multiple “made without gluten” menu items, including the taco shells and seasoned beef.
+After further investigation, oats appear to be used in multiple “made without gluten” menu items, including taco shells and seasoned beef.
 You can independently verify this information by checking the ingredient list on the Taco Bell website.

-If you’re a seasoned gluten-free eater, you know that oats typically contain gluten due to cross contamination with wheat throughout the harvesting and manufacturing processes.
-Unless oats are labeled “gluten free,” you can feel confident they contain detectable amounts of gluten above 20 parts per million (ppm).
+If you’re a seasoned gluten-free eater, you know that oats typically contain gluten due to cross-contamination with wheat throughout the harvesting and manufacturing processes.
+Unless oats are labeled “gluten free,” they will have detectable amounts of gluten above 20 parts per million (ppm).
 You can read more about why oats aren’t considered “gluten free” in this article.

 Ignoring the fact that many of these items contain oats and other questionable ingredients, Taco Bell says its customers avoiding gluten could order any of the following items: